Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-The appeal filed by Murdaugh's lawyers reportedly includes sworn statements from three jurors that say that Hill had private conversations with the jury foreperson inside the courthouse and also when jurors went to the Murdaugh property crime scene.
-A statement from the foreperson was not including in the appeal.
+The appeal filed by Murdaugh's lawyers reportedly includes sworn statements from three jurors who say that Hill had private conversations with the jury foreperson inside the courthouse and also when jurors went to the Murdaugh property crime scene.
+A statement from the foreperson was not included in the appeal.

 Murdaugh's attorneys were told by the jurors they spoke to that Hill informed them “not to be fooled” by what the defense presented, and to watch Murdaugh closely when he testified in his own defense and “look at his movements,” according to the new court filings.
 One juror said they interpreted this to mean that the defendant was guilty, according to the AP.

 The new filings also allege that Hill, who was elected to her clerk of court position in 2020, told jurors on March 2, as they began deliberating the murder case, that they'd be brought to a hotel if they couldn't reach a verdict by 11 p.m.
 This allegedly upset jurors who hadn't planned and packed to stay somewhere overnight, the motion states.

 Hill also allegedly told some jury members that they couldn't break to smoke until a verdict was reached.

 “I had questions about Mr. Murdaugh’s guilt but voted guilty because I felt pressured by other jurors,” someone identified as Juror 630 said in a sworn statement in the appeal.

 The same juror also reportedly claimed that Hill pressured members of the jury to speak with reporters after the trial.